 Approximately 100-200 EUR per semester

 Residence Halls.
 The university will assist you with arranging a shared room in one of the privately owned residence halls in Rotterdam, or you can search for your own accommodation on the private market.
 Residence hall rooms are furnished, but you will need to bring or buy towels, bedding, and utensils.
-Regular rent ranges from approximately 440-665 EUR per month.
-You will likely need 800-1,000 EUR per month to cover housing, food, and personal expenses.
+Rental prices at a residence hall range from approximately 475-1,000 EUR per month.
+Prices on the private market start at approximately 475 EUR per month and can go up to around 1,000 EUR per month.
+You will likely need 1,000-1,400 EUR per month to cover housing, food, and personal expenses.
 Please refer to the housing information for additional details.